-- 53.a: A discount rate of 5.85% was used in the valuation.
-The interest rate used in the prior valuation was 5.85%. - 53.b: We assumed that all contributions are from the employer. - 53.c: We used historic 19 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
-We offset the expected investment return by investment expenses of 25 basis points. - 53.d: The interest assumption reflects a municipal bond rate.
-We used the Bond Buyer 20 Index at June 30, 2020 and rounded the rate resulting in a rate of 2.20%. - 53.e: We used the municipal bond rate beyond 26 years to result in an equivalent valuation rate of 5.85%.
+53.a: A discount rate of 5.60% was used in the valuation.
+The interest rate used in the prior valuation was 5.85%.

+53.b: We assumed that all contributions are from the employer.

+53.c: We used historic 19 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
+We offset the expected investment return by investment expenses of 25 basis points.

+53.d: The interest assumption does not reflect a municipal bond rate.

+53.e: Not applicable.